-The Museum, an integral part of the University's teaching program, provides a fourfold educational service to the University and the people of Vermont through its permanent collections covering the history of art, temporary exhibitions, the Fleming Museum Association, and Children's Classes in the Creative Arts.
+The Museum, an integral part of the University's teaching program, provides a fourfold educational service to the University and the people of Vermont through its permanent collections covering the history of art, temporary exhibitions, the Fleming Museum Association, and children's classes.

 The permanent collection is arranged to augment in so far as possible the University's teaching in varied fields.
 Particular galleries are devoted to ancient, medieval, and renaissance art; baroque and modern painting and sculpture; American art; primitive art; and the Orient.
-Two galleries are devoted to temporary exhibitions which supplement the permanent collections by representing various aspects of painting, sculpture, graphic arts, architecture, photography and related material.
+Two galleries are devoted to temporary exhibitions that survey various aspects of painting, sculpture, graphic arts, and architecture.

 The Fleming Museum Association, open to the public, is composed of friends of the Museum whose support makes possible certain special exhibitions, guest lectures and films.
 Gallery talks related to exhibitions and the permanent collections are given from time to time and guide service for schools and clubs is available.
-Children's classes offer instruction in painting and the dance to youngsters of the community.
+Children's classes offer instruction in art to youngsters of the community.